 As a large College of Further and Higher Education, we have a significant role to play in supporting local communities and economies to continue to recover, build resilience and thrive, and we are committed to collaboration on this agenda in the ever-changing policy context of education and skills.
 We have proactively responded to this changing agenda to ensure that our approach to employer engagement and supporting economic recovery aligns with the emerging development of Local Skills improvement Plans in London.
-The approach will build on the design and implementation of the LSEC Curriculum Strategy 2022-2027 and proposed LSEC local LSIP and Annual Delivery Plans.
+The approach will build on the design and implementation of the LSEC Curriculum Strategy and Accountability Agreement.